 Expect 400 volts to be the operating voltage of the battery pack, as is the case with the BrightDrop Zevo 600’s battery pack.
 The BrightDrop model can travel up to 250 miles on a full charge and accept charging at up to 120 kW.
 These should be bettered by the future electric van.

 The Chevrolet electric van could feature a touchscreen infotainment system with OTA updates and 5G cellular connectivity.
 GM is working with AT&T to deploy 5G connectivity in vehicles, beginning with select MY2024 models.
 E-commerce, vehicle-to-electric grid, smart city, and many other future mobility services will benefit from 5G connectivity.
 The company will improve the connectivity speeds of its MY2019 and newer models featuring 4G LTE also as part of the 5G rollout.

-The new Chevrolet electric van and the new medium-duty part-electric, part-hydrogen pickup will benefit GM’s increment in 2020-2025 capital and engineering investment from USD 27 billion to USD 35 billion.
-They are part of its medium-term plan to launch 30 new EVs globally by 2025 and are in line with President Joe Biden’s plan of 50% electric vehicles share in 2030 in the United States.
+The next-gen Chevrolet Express electric van and the new medium-duty part-electric, part-hydrogen pickup will benefit GM’s increment in 2020-2025 capital and engineering investment from USD 27 billion to USD 35 billion.
+They are part of its medium-term plan to launch 30 new EVs globally by 2025 and are in line with President Joe Biden’s plan of increasing the share of EVs in America’s vehicle sales to 50% in 2030.